Despite COVID-19, Philadelphia's real estate market is booming

 In July, homes sold at the fastest pace in history, taking just nine days on average in Philadelphia.

-Francis Cuddy and his wife, Renee, are trying to buy a home, but have learned it's not a buyer's market.
+Francis Cuddy and his wife, Renee, of Roxborough are trying to buy a home, but have learned it's not a buyer's market.

 "Interest rates are good, but there's not a lot of homes on the market.
 So prices have not gone down at all.
-In fact, they've gone up," said Renee Hykel-Cuddy of Roxborough.
+In fact, they've gone up," said Renee Hykel-Cuddy.

 Like many people working from home these days, they have new needs.

 "I'd say the home office is the biggest.
-We have one desk and we fight over," she said.
+We have one desk and we fight over it," she said.

-"And you also see in the suburbs, it's pretty crazy. multiple offers, especially under 500,000," she said.
+"And you also see in the suburbs, it's pretty crazy. multiple offers, especially under $500,000," Quattrone said.

 "Buyers want vacant property, new construction, and they want renovated property...no germs," Quattrone said.